Asheville School — What sets us apart?

 Opportunities: Students have many opportunities to demonstrate leadership and to participate in competitive athletics, the arts and outdoor adventures.

 Integrated Humanities Curriculum: Our nationally acclaimed humanities program integrates the study of literature, history, religion, art, music, architecture, film and dance into a four-year sequence: Ancient Studies, World Studies, European Studies and American Studies.
 These writing intensive courses provide English and history teachers a chance to team-teach, and students learn to discover more connections and realize how these areas of study relate to one another.
-The humanities program has sponsored such visitors as New York Times columnist David Brooks, sports journalist Frank Deford, and author/historian Sarah Vowell.
+The humanities program has sponsored such visitors as New York Times columnist David Brooks, comedian Hari Kondabolu, and author/historian Sarah Vowell.
 See our guest speakers page for the full list.

 Mountaineering: Students learn to challenge themselves and try new things in a program that teaches students to appreciate the great outdoors for a lifetime.
 Because our campus is located in the heart of the Blue Ridge Mountains, students have ample opportunities to learn to rock climb or kayak or develop all the skills needed to backpack in the mountains of Western North Carolina.